ZachBeta/threejs_fpv/README.md

 - FPV drone-like controls for intuitive navigation
 - Large open map with a central landmark
   - Rotating green cube on a tall pedestal as a reference point
-  - 1000x1000 unit ground plane
+  - 1000x1000 unit ground plane with edge fade-out effect
+  - Tall towers dispersed near the edges for better depth perception
+  - Checkerboard textures and improved shading for better visual feedback
+- Enhanced lighting system
+  - Multiple directional lights
+  - Adjusted light intensities for better depth perception
-- Directional and ambient lighting
+  - Ambient lighting for improved visibility
 - Responsive design that adapts to window resizing
 - Modern development setup using Vite
 - SQLite-based telemetry logging system